mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 141 - IEngine , AVehicle, ImplCar/readme.md

 * * *

->Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
+>Some people, when confronted with a problem, think "I know, I’ll use regular expressions."
 Now they have two problems.

 _Jamie Zawinski_